Getting Started

 Create a Rails app

-If you don’t already have Rails app, create one.
+If you don’t already have a Rails app, create one.

 rails new my-app